Banner

 Postgraduate Year 3

-In their senior year, residents focus on refining teaching and mentorship skills through supervisory roles on both the inpatient floors and in the intensive care units.
-A dedicated Managing Senior rotation provides third-year residents with additional opportunities to strengthen these skills.
-Senior residents oversee patient care on the general inpatient floors as well as on the hematology/oncology, cardiology, and nephrology subspecialty teams, covering both day and night responsibilities.
+In their final year, residents focus on refining teaching and mentorship skills through supervisory roles on both the inpatient floors and in the intensive care units while building their independence and own clinical and professional identity.
+Dedicated inpatient rotations as Managing Senior and Admitting Senior provides third-year residents with additional opportunities to strengthen these skills while acting as the Senior in-house to support more junior senior residents and work closely with interns admitting new patients.
+PGY3s also oversee patient care teams for General Pediatric patients as well as Hematology, Oncology, Nephrology, Kidney Transplant, and Cardiology.

-Third-year residents also participate in a Community Health rotation, gaining insight into the social, economic, and environmental factors that influence patient health and learning about community resources that support families.
-The senior year continues to include elective time, including a 4-week Call-free elective, allowing residents to pursue diverse interests such as global health experiences, research, or preparation for careers in hospital-based or private practice medicine.
+Third-year residents also participate in a hugely popular Community Health rotation, where they meet with national leaders in the field of community health to gaining insight into the social, economic, and environmental factors that influence patient health.
+They also spend this rotation providing confidential adolescent care and youth screening exams in the largest school-based health system in the country.
+The senior year continues to include elective time, including time for an advanced subspecialty elective to act as a junior fellow as well as a 4-week call-free elective, allowing residents to pursue diverse interests such as global health experiences, research, away rotations or preparation for careers in hospital-based or private practice medicine.

 Clinical Experiences Cycles (4 weeks/cycle, Total 13)

-Managing Senior (general inpatient teaching and admitting) 2 weeks days
+Managing Senior / Admitting Senior (Inpatient teaching and admitting) 2 weeks days

 Electives

-At CHAM, we are fortunate to offer exposure to the full spectrum of pediatric subspecialties.
+At CHAM, we are fortunate to offer exposure to the full spectrum of pediatric subspecialties as well as unique and creative rotations.
 Residents with interests outside of the standard electives are encouraged to discuss their goals with us.
-We are open to creating individualized elective plans to accommodate their unique interests and career aspirations.
+We are open to creating individualized elective plans to accommodate your unique interests and career aspirations.

 Core Electives None-core Electives